anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-database-intro.md

     * [Postgres Data Types](https://www.postgresql.org/docs/current/datatype.html) for reference

 ## Checks
-Write down your answer to the following and bring it to class:
+Submit your answer to the following on Moodle:
 * What is one query that you'd like to be able to do for your team project?

 You should also be able to answer the [relevant exercises on W3Schools](https://www.w3schools.com/sql/exercise.asp)